jjsantos01/scrap_walmart/README.md

 # Scrap Walmart

-This script retrieve the information about the departments, categories and subcategories from the grocery store [Walmart Mexico](https://super.walmart.com.mx/).
+This Python script retrieve the information about the departments, categories and subcategories from the grocery store [Walmart Mexico](https://super.walmart.com.mx/).
 The output is a json file which contains the name and URL to access to all the departments, categories and subcategories.

 To run this script, clone this repo in your computer:
 ```bash